What are the transaction fees?

 Making OP Mainnet Dapps Even Cheaper

-The cost of using a decentralized application in Optimism is much lower than the cost of the equivalent application on L1 Ethereum.
+The cost of using a decentralized application in OP Mainnet is much lower than the cost of the equivalent application on L1 Ethereum.
 See here (opens new window) for the current values.
 However, with proper optimization, we can make our decentralized applications even cheaper.
 Here are some strategies.

-This is a basic introduction into some of the concepts you need to understand to fully optimise your contracts in the Optimism L2 environment.
+This is a basic introduction into some of the concepts you need to understand to fully optimise your contracts in the OP Mainnet environment.

 # What are the transaction fees?

-The cost of an L2 transaction on Optimism is composed of two components:
+The cost of an L2 transaction on OP Mainnet is composed of two components: